 Welcome to McCormick’s Field Studies Program.
 As the seminary prepares women and men for ministry in an ever-changing world, we recognize the importance of an integrated educational experience offered in partnership with churches and ministry related agencies.
-The Field Studies program provides students the opportunity to be involved in the practice of ministry under supervision as a part of their academic study and formal training while enrolled in the Master of Divinity, Master of Arts Urban Ministry and Masters of Discipleship Development degree programs.
+The Field Studies program provides students the opportunity to be involved in the practice of ministry under supervision as a part of their academic study and formal training while enrolled in the Master of Divinity, Master of Arts in Ministry degree programs.

 Today’s students are an amazingly diverse group.
 In recent years McCormick students have brought a wide range of experiences and expectations to theological education.
 Ranging from 21 to 60+ years in age; they are female and male from various racial and ethnic backgrounds, representing many faith traditions, cultures and nations; single and married with and without children.
 They come from careers in business, education, science, technology, the public and private sector.
 Some are homemakers and community volunteers.